-If you are under a court-ordered guardianship or someone is acting as your guardian under a power of attorney, the guardian may be making decisions on your behalf for things such as your property, finances or personal/health care.
+If you are under court-ordered guardianship or someone is acting as your guardian under a power of attorney, the guardian may be making decisions on your behalf for things such as your property, finances, or personal/health care.
 If you need to remove or change guardianship, ARCH can advise you on your legal options.

 - Public Guardian and Trustee

 If the Public Guardian and Trustee (PGT) is controlling your finances, ARCH may be able to give you legal advice if you want to know how to regain control of your own finances from the PGT to make your own decisions on your finances, or if you believe the PGT is mismanaging your finances.

 This service provides legal and non-legal referrals, legal information, and summary legal advice.

 If you are calling when our office is closed and you require urgent legal advice, you may contact the Law Society Referral Service at 1-855-947-5255 or 416-947-5255 (within the GTA).

 All persons with disabilities who reside in Ontario can access ARCH’s Summary Advice and Referral service.
 For any additional legal services beyond ARCH’s Summary Advice and Referral service, Legal Aid Ontario’s financial eligibility criteria applies.

 In some circumstances, parents, guardians, and support persons may participate in ARCH’s Summary Advice and Referral service with consent of the person with a disability.

 When you call , ARCH staff will speak with you and take down the details of your problem.
 You will be asked for some information like your full name and available contact information so that we can ensure there is no conflict for us to help you.
 If your matter falls within ARCH’s areas of law, you will receive an appointment with ARCH staff or student.

 Our Summary Advice and Referral service is a province-wide telephone service.
 If you require disability-related accommodations to access this service, please contact us to receive appropriate disability related accommodations.